pubkey/rxdb/docs-src/rx-collection.md

 // > [RxDocument, RxDocument]
 ```

-### atomicUpsert()
+### incrementalUpsert()

 When you run many upsert operations on the same RxDocument in a very short timespan, you might get a `409 Conflict` error.
 This means that you tried to run a `.upsert()` on the document, while the previous upsert operation was still running.
-To prevent these types of errors, you can run atomic upsert operations.
+To prevent these types of errors, you can run incremental upsert operations.
-The behavior is similar to [RxDocument.atomicUpdate](./rx-document.md#atomicUpdate).
+The behavior is similar to [RxDocument.incrementalModify](./rx-document.md#incrementalModify).

 ```js
 const docData = {